yifanzhang-pro/StackMathQA/README.md

 # StackMathQA
 StackMathQA is a meticulously curated collection of **2 million** mathematical questions and answers, sourced from various Stack Exchange sites.
-This repository is designed to serve as a comprehensive resource for researchers, educators, and enthusiasts in the field of mathematics and data science.
+This repository is designed to serve as a comprehensive resource for researchers, educators, and enthusiasts in the field of mathematics and AI research.

 **Please refer to https://huggingface.co/datasets/math-ai/StackMathQA for downloading the whole dataset.**